INTRODUCTION

 • a house debut as Alice Ford/Falstaff at Teatro Carlo Felice di Genova;

-• Desdemona/Otello and Beethoven’s Missa Solemnis w. the National Symphony Orchestra of Washington and Maestro G. Noseda at the Kennedy Center;
+• Beethoven’s Missa Solemnis and role debuts as Giorgietta/Il Tabarro, Suor Angelica, and Nella/Gianni Schicchi in Il Trittico w. the National Symphony Orchestra of Washington and Maestro G. Noseda at the Kennedy Center;

 • a role debut as Cio Cio San/Madama Butterfly at Opera Nacional de Chile in Santiago;